 Click here to request a quote

-The Par Group offers portfolio pricing that can cover multiple buildings over multiple years.
+The Par Group offers portfolio pricing that can cover multiple buildings over one or multiple years.
 Please contact us here to discuss.

 In accordance with December 2, 2021, Service Update Follow-up #4, Failure to file the Gas Piping System Periodic Inspection Certification on or before the filing due date will result in a civil penalty of $5,000.